 - Viburnum Leaf Beetle: Pyrrhalta viburni is a beetle in the family Chrysomelidae that is native to Europe, but was found in Massachusetts in 2004.
-In Amherst, MA on 7/9/19 and again on 7/24/19, adult Viburnum leaf beetles were found mating, feeding, and laying eggs at this location following pupation.
-Females will lay their eggs in pits they chew at the ends of twigs.
+In Amherst, MA on 6/17/19, plants being monitored for the presence of this pest were devoid of feeding larvae.
+When observed again on 6/26/19, no larvae or adult Viburnum leaf beetle were seen at this location.
+This is the time of year that Viburnum leaf beetle larvae, when they are approximately 10-11 mm. long, crawl down the shrub, enter the soil, and pupate.
+Once this occurs, feeding stops (pauses) until the adult beetles emerge in early July.
+At that time, adult beetles will resume feeding, mate, and the females will lay their eggs in pits they chew at the ends of twigs.
 Eggs overwinter.
 Adults may also migrate to previously not yet infested plants.
 This beetle feeds exclusively on many different species of Viburnum, which includes, but is not limited to, susceptible plants such as V. dentatum, V. nudum, V. opulus, V. propinquum, and V. rafinesquianum.
 Larvae may be treated with a product containing spinosad.
 Some Viburnum have been observed to have varying levels of resistance to this insect, including but not limited to V. bodnantense, V. carlesii, V. davidii, V. plicatum, V. rhytidophyllum, V. setigerum, and V. sieboldii.
 More information about Viburnum leaf beetle may be found at http://www.hort.cornell.edu/vlb/ .

 Concerned that you may have found an invasive insect or suspicious damage caused by one?
 Need to report a pest sighting?
 If so, please visit the Massachusetts Introduced Pests Outreach Project: http://massnrc.org/pests/pestreports.htm .